sciencePeptideDosage

 How do the typical research doses of Tirzepatide and Semaglutide compare?expand_more

-Tirzepatide is typically dosed at 2.5–15 mg once weekly (gradual 4‑week titration steps)., while Semaglutide is typically dosed at Unknown.
+Tirzepatide is typically dosed at 2.5–15 mg once weekly (gradual 4‑week titration steps)., while Semaglutide is typically dosed at 0.25–2.4 mg once weekly SC (16-week titration to 2.4 mg maintenance).
 See each protocol for the full titration schedule.

 See all weight-loss protocols →